barneysspeedshop/legacy_gantt_chart/README.md

 -   **Custom Task Content:** Add custom content like icons or progress bars inside the default task bars using `taskContentBuilder`.
 -   **Individual Task Styling:** Style tasks individually by setting a color in the data model or using logic in a builder.
 -   **Flexible Layout:** The chart widget is decoupled from the data grid.
 While the example shows a grid on the left for task details, you are free to build your UI however you see fit, or not include a data grid at all.
 You can also configure the height of the timeline axis and individual task rows.
+-   **Enhanced Localization**: Tooltips now fully respect locale settings for date and time formatting, providing a more natural user experience across different regions.
+The example application includes a locale selector to demonstrate this feature.
 -   **Localization:** Built with localization in mind, allowing you to format dates and text for different locales.

 ### Timeline & Dependencies